 About the CAFÉ

-Fractional work is becoming the common way startups launch, build, and grow.
-We’re steadfast believers in the independent workforce and believe both startup founders and startup contributors are better served through fractional agreements.
-This includes equity, which to date, has been challenging to understand, account for, issue, and receive.
-In fact, there has been no standard way startups issue equity to fractional, independent workers.
-We are not talking about advisors that receive equity for information, advice, and relationships.
-We are only concerned with boots-on-the-ground builders that get their hands dirty by doing real work on a startup.
+Fractional work is becoming how startups launch, build, and grow.
+We believe in the independent workforce and that startup founders and contributors are better served through fractional agreements.
+This includes equity, which has been challenging to understand, account for, issue, and receive.
+In fact, there has been no standard way for startups to issue equity to fractional, independent workers.
+We are not discussing advisors who receive equity for information, advice, and relationships.
+We are only concerned with boots-on-the-ground builders who get their hands dirty by doing real work on a startup.

-We decided to open source the CAFÉ because independent workers, builders, designers, freelancers, and creators of all kinds would benefit from a standard way to exchange equity.
+We decided to “open source” the CAFÉ because independent workers, builders, designers, freelancers, and creators would benefit from a standard equity exchange.
 So would startups looking to utilize fractional workers.

 <aside> 📈 Download the CAFÉ from Google Drive